wallarm/product-documentation/docs/admin-en/configure-backup-en.md

 ## VRRP or CARP

 On each filter node, start a `keepalived` or `ucarp` daemon that monitors the availability of the nodes and starts forwarding traffic if the nodes go down.
-This is a standard high availability method that can also be used for traffic load balancing by starting a failover-IP on each node and distributing the traffic with DNS balancing.
+This is a standard high availability method that can also be used for traffic load balancing by starting a failover‑IP on each node and distributing the traffic with DNS balancing.

 !!! info "Working with NGINX Plus"
     Wallarm can be set up to work on [NGINX Plus](https://www.nginx.com/products/nginx/) with a custom VRRP wrapper.